James Oswald (writer)

-James Oswald is a Scottish writer and farmer who has written the Inspector McLean and (as J. D. Oswald) The Ballad of Sir Benfro series of books.
+James Oswald is a Scottish writer and farmer who has written the Inspector McLean and (as J. D. Oswald) The Ballad of Sir Benfro series of novels.

-He initially self-published his books but is now published by Penguin.
-Since 2018 he has been published by Wildfire, an imprint of Headline, where he has continued the Inspector McLean series and introduced a new series character Constance Fairchild.
+He initially self-published his books but later was published by Penguin Books.
+Since 2018, he has been published by Wildfire, an imprint of the Headline Publishing Group, where he has continued the Inspector McLean series and introduced a new series character Constance Fairchild.

 His brother is the playwright Peter Oswald.
-His maternal grandfather was Patrick McLaughlin (churchman).
+His maternal grandfather was churchman and writer Patrick McLaughlin.